brunocarva/brunocarva/README.md

 # 💫 About Me:
 Hello!
 I'm a software engineer and ployglot from Chile. <br><br>I'm a hardworking, resourceful, and goal-oriented developer <br>looking for embracing new challenges and to make a positive impact. <br>I design scalable, user-friendly and quality products.
 Excellent<br>team player with a keen eye for detail and putting always the client <br>on the first priority.
-Exceptional problem solving and logic skills.<br><br>I'm currently working on new projects with React and Nodejs. <br><br>I'm passionate about learning new foreign languages, I actually speak 5!
+Exceptional problem solving and logic skills.<br><br>I'm passionate about learning new foreign languages, I actually speak 5!

 ## 🌐 Socials: